El Hadary sets record, Saudis beat Egypt 2-1 at World Cup

 Almuwallad had earlier missed a chance to equalize when El Hadary saved his penalty.
 The veteran goalkeeper dived to his right and flicked his left hand up to push the shot onto the bar before it was cleared.

-El Hadary was unable to repeat the feat at the end of the half, going the wrong way and having no chance as Alfaraj scored from the spot.
+El Hadary was unable to repeat the feat when Alfaraj lined up against him at the end of the half, going the wrong way and having no chance.

 El Hadary also made a series of good saves in the second half to deny Saudi Arabia, notably in the 69th minute when he tipped a header from Hussain Almoqahwi over the bar.
 A minute later, he parried away a goal-bound header from Muhannad Asiri.